MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 # How-to: Renew the Symmetric Key in Azure Information Protection

 This topic outlines the steps to renew the new symmetric key in Azure Information Protection.

+## Prerequisites

-You will need to install the Azure Active Directory (Azure AD) PowerShell module, as outlined in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).
+* Azure Active Directory (Azure AD) PowerShell module must be installed as outlined in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).

 ## What is a symmetric key?